Director, Melvin and Bren Simon Gastroenterology Quality Improvement Program

 David Geffen School of Medicine at UCLA

 Dr. May graduated cum laude from Yale University with a degree in molecular, cellular, and developmental biology.
-After college, she attended the University of Cambridge to study epidemiology and international health, earning a master’s of philosophy before returning to the States to attend Harvard Medical School.
-She completed her internship and residency in internal medicine at Massachusetts General Hospital and remained at MGH for one year as a clinical educator in the Department of Medicine and manager of trainee affairs for the MGH Multicultural Affairs Office.
+After college, she attended the University of Cambridge to study epidemiology and international health, earning a master’s of philosophy in epidemiology before returning to the U.S. to attend Harvard Medical School.
+She completed her internship and residency in internal medicine at Massachusetts General Hospital (MGH) and remained at MGH for one year as a hospitalist and clinical educator in the Department of Medicine Academic Medicine Quality Program and the manager of Trainee Affairs for the MGH Multicultural Affairs Office.

-Dr. May came to UCLA in 2011 to begin her gastroenterology fellowship.
-As a fellow in the UCLA Specialty Training and Advanced Research (STAR) program, she earned a PhD in health policy and management from the UCLA Fielding School of Public Health.
-Her doctoral dissertation addressed black-white disparities in colorectal cancer incidence, screening, and outcomes.
+Dr. May came to UCLA in 2011 to begin her gastroenterology fellowship and was part of the UCLA Specialty Training and Advanced Research (STAR) program.
+During her fellowship, she earned a PhD in health policy and management from the UCLA Fielding School of Public Health.
+Her doctoral dissertation addressed black-white disparities in colorectal cancer incidence, screening and outcomes.